By Ginger Warder

-Spend an afternoon at the Tredegar Civil War History Center and Richmond National Battlefield Park.
+Spend an afternoon at the The American Civil War Museum and Richmond National Battlefield Park.
 Don’t confuse this with the next-door American Civil War History Center, which charges admission, and park for free in the Belle Isle lot one block down the street.

 The National Park Services Visitor Center is located in the Pattern Building, which once housed the molds for the cast-iron products made here, including half the cannons used in the Civil War.

 A short movie and several maps and exhibits tell the story of wartime Richmond.
 Park rangers give a guided 30-minute tour that includes Brown’s Island, used as the headquarters for manufacturing gunpowder during the war.

 There’s also a great Junior Ranger program for kids.
 They receive a workbook and have to hunt through the exhibits for answers.